 With many people applying for the same jobs as you, employers need easy ways to filter candidates.
-More and more, many human resource departments use a scanning method that takes a count of a number of key words.
-These key words are often presented in the job description and qualification requirements.
-Take not of these elements when applying for a job and place those key words within the skills section of your resume.
+More and more, many human resource departments use a scanning method that takes a count of a number of keywords.
+These keywords are often presented in the job description and qualification requirements.
+Take note of these elements when applying for a job and place those keywords within the skills section of your resume.
 This will allow your resume to pass through the filtering system and allow the process to move forward.

 Hard skills are those skills in which can be taught and executed.
 Using action words with hard skills is a huge plus.
 Soft skills are those interpersonal skills that are part of your overall attitude towards work.
 These skills are the type that can't be executed through the job itself but how you approach the job.
 If you have natural leadership skills, this would be a soft skill.
 If you have attained a technical mastery of something, this would be considered a hard skill.

 There's no reason to embellish or exaggerate your background.
 If you don't have the particular skills requested, don't add them to your skills list.
 At some point during the interviewing process, you will be asked to demonstrate those skills.
 Falsifying your application is grounds for termination and deeply frowned upon.
 Stay honest with your skills and if you are in the process of learning those skills, simply state this.

 Where many equate experience to skill sets, these are actually two completely different components of a resume.
 For many hiring managers, skills are what can separate the candidates who land the interview from those who don't.
 For more resume help, check out LiveCareer's Resume Builder, which can help you create a job-winning resume, fast.